yungselm/multimoda-rs/docs/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 While every wrapper function allows to directly save the created geometries as .obj files (with optional interpolation), it is also possible to save any created geometry directly to an object file.
-The ``to_obj`` function can automatically detect the type of the object, and can be applied to PyGeometryPair, PyGeometry or PyCenterline.
+The ``to_obj`` function can automatically detect the type of the object, and can be applied to PyGeometryPair, PyGeometry.
+For PyCenterline use the ``centerline_to_obj`` function.

 .. code-block:: python